shivanshtembhare-blip/Sentence-classification-system/README.md

  2.Install these modules using pip install:Pandas, Numpy, Scikit learn, Matplotlib, Seaborn

- 3.Download the synthetic data 2000 from this repository
+ 3.Download the synthetic pop culture 2000 dataset from this repository

+ 4.Download the python code aiml project.py from the repository

- 4.Change the line number 14 in the code to include the location of the synthetic data on your device 5.Run the code
+ 4.Change the line number 14 in the code to include the location of the synthetic data on your device

+ 5.Run the code